NullVoxPopuli/defrag/README.md

 - reduces lockfile size
 - reduces duplicate depenedncies
 - allows package managers that "hoist" dependencies to be likely more correct

+### How is this different from dedupe?

+this gives you more control over _what_ dedupes, based on ranges in a configured `.defragrc.yaml`. additionally, this tool gives the ability to `pin` versions, whereas dedupe would use whatever resolved dependency version satisfies the pre-existing `^` range.

+### Can this break my lockfile?

+If a package.json using a version format that isn't actually a version (and not yet accounted for), this is likely a bug -- the desired behavior is to ignore invalid versions and opt them out of being changed by this tool.